 Police force to fly flags at half mast for officer who died saving man’s life

-Sergeant Graham Saville died five days after being hit by train as he attempted to save a distressed man on the tracks.
+Police force to fly flags at half mast for ‘hugely respected’ officer who died saving man’s life

+Rishi Sunak says sergeant Graham Saville’s actions were testament to his bravery

 A police force is to fly flags at half-mast for a “hugely respected” officer who died after being hit by a train as he attempted to save a distressed man on the tracks.